This document describes the details of the GATK Best Practices workflow for SNP and indel calling on RNAseq data.

 Please note that any command lines are only given as example of how the tools can be run.
 You should always make sure you understand what is being done at each step and whether the values are appropriate for your data.
 To that effect, you can find more guidance here.

 In brief, the key modifications made to the DNAseq Best Practices focus on handling splice junctions correctly, which involves specific mapping and pre-processing procedures, as well as some new functionality in the HaplotypeCaller.
+Here is a detailed overview:

-Finally, we know that the current recommended pipeline is producing both false positives (wrong variant calls) and false negatives (missed variants) errors.
+We know that the current recommended pipeline is producing both false positives (wrong variant calls) and false negatives (missed variants) errors.
 While some of those errors are inevitable in any pipeline, others are errors that we can and will address in future versions of the pipeline.
 A few examples of such errors are given in this article as well as our ideas for fixing them in the future.

 We will be improving these recommendations progressively as we go, and we hope that the research community will help us by providing feedback of their experiences applying our recommendations to their data.